Jamster187/ERCSWAP/README.md

 This was one of my first Solidity projects.
 I wanted to get hands-on practice with calling external contracts (like NFT and token contracts), using structs to organize participant data, and writing a simple flow for an on-chain exchange.

-## Things I Would Improve Next Time

-- Add support for more users instead of just two hardcoded ones
-- Allow dynamic configuration of assets
-- Add timeout or cancel options
-- Write better checks and error handling
-- Look into best practices for handling deposits and swaps safely

 ## License

 MIT